Astros vs. Red Sox Player Props Betting Odds

 Devers Stats

-- Devers hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is batting .478 with a double, three home runs, two walks and six RBI.
+- Devers will look for his seventh straight game with a hit in this contest.
+In his last 10 outings he is hitting .385 with two doubles, three home runs, seven walks and six RBI.

 Devers Recent Games